orbs-network/orbs-spec/behaviors/consensus-algorithms/lean-helix.md

 # Lean Helix Spec
-> PBFT absed algorithm with rotating leader randomly selected for each term based on a verifiable random function.
+> PBFT based algorithm with rotating leader, randomly selected for each block height based on a verifiable random function.

 ## Design notes
 * All nodes particiapte in every committee, no `OnCommitBlockOutsideCommittee` flow.
-* PRE_PREPARE and COMMIT messages are broadcasted all nodes.
+* PREPARE and COMMIT messages are broadcasted to all nodes.
 * A random seed for a block / round is calcualted by a hash on the aggregated threshold signature of the previous block random seed.
   * The threshold signatrues are passed as part of the COMMIT messaage.
   * The threshold is set to 2f+1.
-* The consensus algo only keeps PBFT logs of the current block_height, a sync of the blockchain history is perfromed by node sync.
+* The consensus algo doesn't keep PBFT logs of past block_height (erased on commit).
+A sync of the blockchain history is perfromed by block sync.
-* View Change of prepared node incldus the candidate block
+* View Change message sent by a prepared node includes the candidate block
-  * May add a request / response emssage as optimization
+  * May add a request / response message as optimization
 * New View includes all the view change proofs and a signed NV_PRE_PREPARE
   * May add an optimization to avoid n^2 signatures in new view
-* COMMIT messages are accepted even if not in Prepared state, Commit_locally requires to be in Prepared state.
+* A block can be committed (Commit_locally) even if not in Prepared state.
+(The block was received in PRE_PREPARE or NV_PRE_PREPARE).
 * COMMIT messages of earlier views are accepted.

 ## Messages
-* PRE_PREPARE - sent by the leader, incldues a block proposal, view, term, sig{message type, hash, view, term}
+* PRE_PREPARE - sent by the leader
-* PREPARE - sent by the validators, incldues the block hash, view, term, sig{message type, hash, view, term}
+* PREPARE - sent by the validators
-* COMMIT - sent by all nodes, incldues the block hash, view, term, sig{message type, hash, view, term}, sig_share{message type, hash, view, term}
+* COMMIT - sent by all nodes, incldues also the random seed signature.
-* VIEW_CHANGE - sent upon timeout to the next elader candidate
+* VIEW_CHANGE - sent upon timeout to the next leader candidate
 * NEW_VIEW - sent by the newly elected leader (upon view change)

 ## Configuration